cortexlabs/cortex/docs/deployments/predictors.md

 * [ONNX Predictor](#onnx-predictor) if your model is exported in the ONNX format
 * [Python Predictor](#python-predictor) for all other cases

+The response type of the predictor can vary depending on your requirements, see [API responses](#api-responses) below.

 ## Project files

 Cortex makes all files in the project directory (i.e. the directory which contains `cortex.yaml`) available for use in your Predictor implementation.
 Python bytecode files (`*.pyc`, `*.pyo`, `*.pyd`), files or folders that start with `.`, and the api configuration file (e.g. `cortex.yaml`) are excluded.
 You may also add a `.cortexignore` file at the root of the project directory, which follows the same syntax and behavior as a [.gitignore file](https://git-scm.com/docs/gitignore).